K-61 (Kansas highway): Hutchinson rerouting

 In 1961, K-61 entered South Hutchinson from the west on Blanchard Avenue.
 It then turned north onto Main Street and crossed Arkansas River into Hutchinson.
 The highway continued north on Main to 30th Avenue where it curved east then northeast toward McPherson.
-At the end of May 1961, the SHC announced a project to for grading and a bridge on a new alignment of K-61 from what is now US-50 north to G Avenue in Hutchinson.
+At the end of May 1961, the SHC announced a project to for grading and a bridge on a new alignment of K-61 from what is now US-50 north to Avenue G in Hutchinson.
 Also a project for grading and bridges on a new alignment of K-61 and US-50 from K-17 to where K-61 currently turns north off US-50.
 Both projects were expected to begin after July 1 that year.
 On June 27, 1963, the SHC asked for bids for concrete pavement on the section of K-61 and US-50 and the section of K-61 from US-50 north to G Avenue.
 The next month a bid was approved for the concrete paving on both projects.

 By 1965, the section between US-50 and 4th Avenue had been opened.
 By 1967, K-61 was taken off of 30th Avenue and Main Street in Hutchinson.
 At this time the section between US-50 and Avenue G, and the section between 4th Avenue and 30th Avenue was four-lane.
 In mid May 1967, the SHC approved a bid for a project to add frontage roads at the junction with US-50 and to improve the intersections with 17th Street and 30th Street in Hutchinson.
 By 1971, the new four-lane section of K-61 and US-50 from K-96 west had been opened to traffic.
 By 1975, the entire section of K-61 from US-50 north in Hutchinson was four lanes.